 Day Use Area

-The Day Use Area is part of the park’s Eastside and accessed off Finlayson Arm Road.
+The Day Use Area is part of the park's east side and is accessed off Finlayson Arm Road.
 This area is where you will find the salmon spawning stream, a visitor centre, and access to Mount Finlayson.

 The Freeman King Visitor Centre offers programs, exhibits, a gift shop, coffee and snacks, and interpretive programming.

 The salmon run and the many large deciduous trees make it especially attractive in the fall.
 Riverside trails and observation platforms provide fantastic opportunities to view the salmon run.
-Bald eagles and sometimes black bears are devouring the spawned-out salmon’s bodies along the shore.
+Bald eagles and sometimes black bears devour the spawned-out salmon's bodies along the shore.

 The Campground at Goldstream Provincial Park